European enslavement of Indigenous Americans

 During and after the European colonization of the Americas, European settlers practiced widespread enslavement of Indigenous peoples.
 In the 15th century, the Spanish introduced chattel slavery through warfare and the cooption of existing systems.
 A number of other European powers followed suit, and from the 15th through the 19th centuries, between two and five million Indigenous people were enslaved, (Note: Rushforth estimates "between two and four million Indian slaves", while Reséndez estimates between 2.462 and 4.985 million Indigenous people were enslaved.) which had a devastating impact on many Indigenous societies, contributing to the overwhelming population decline of Indigenous peoples in the Americas.

 After the decolonization of the Americas, the enslavement of Indigenous peoples continued into the 19th century in frontier regions of some countries, notably parts of Brazil, Peru Northern Mexico, and the Southwestern United States.
 Some Indigenous groups adopted European-style chattel slavery during the colonial period, most notably the "Five Civilized Tribes" in the United States, however far more Indigenous groups were involved in the selling of Indigenous slaves to Europeans.

 Colonial period

-European enslavement of Indigenous Americans began with the Castilian colonization of the Caribbean.
-In Christopher Columbus's letter to Queen Isabella and King Ferdinand of Spain describing the native Taíno, he remarks that "They ought to make good and skilled servants" and "these people are very simple in war-like matters...
+European enslavement of Indigenous Americans began with the Spanish colonization of the Caribbean.
+In Christopher Columbus's letter to Queen Isabella and King Ferdinand of Spain describing the Native Taíno, he remarks that "They ought to make good and skilled servants" and "these people are very simple in war-like matters...
 I could conquer the whole of them with 50 men, and govern them as I pleased".
 The Catholic Monarchs initially rejected Columbus' enthusiasm for the slave trade.
 But although they issued a decree in 1500 that specifically forbade the enslavement of Indigenous people, they allowed three exceptions which were freely abused by colonial Spanish authorities: slaves taken in "just wars"; those purchased from other Indigenous people; or those from groups alleged to practice cannibalism (such as the Kalinago).
+Prior to Spain's prohibition on enslaving Indigenous peoples of the Americas, Columbus brought Indigenous slaves back to Spain with him on his return journeys from the Caribbean.